 So what is the secret behind the company’s success?
 Central to the business model is retaining the strong family identity in what has become a vast network of international removals.
 Three generations of Taïebs have worked in the various echelons of the family business over the years.

-Alain Taïeb is now the Chairman of the AGS Supervisory Board, having succeeded his father and founder, Isaac.
+Alain Taïeb is now the Chairman of the company Supervisory Board, having succeeded his father and founder, Isaac.
 His nephew, Cedric Castro and son of Joelle, daughter of the founder, is now heading the company as CEO.
 Keeping it in the family ranks high on their list of priorities.

 Perhaps unsurprisingly, given that they have worked in the removal industry for 43 years, AGS has also accrued a wealth of knowledge, experience and contacts in the field.
 It’s thus no wonder that the Group has the biggest international removal network on the African continent.
 Their network now spans the entirety of Africa, having recently confirmed their arrival in the Seychelles and the business is only expected to grow as infrastructure continues to improve.

 But they are by no means confined to Africa.
 They have also been making great strides in Europe, with their London offices becoming more and more active.
 AGS established themselves in the UK in 1991, and their business in the capital has flourished ever since.